 - Teams API in the Microsoft Graph (when scripting isn’t enough).

 - Third-party (ISV) tools to help plan and manage deployments.
-For example, Quadrotech’s Reports and Analytics help Office 365 tenants analyze the usage of Teams within the tenant while Autopilot automates common administrative operations and lets users rather than IT perform tasks using role-based access control.
+For example, Quadrotech’s Reports and Analytics help Office 365 tenants analyze the usage of Teams within the tenant while their Delegation & Policy Control capability automates common administrative operations and lets users rather than IT perform tasks using role-based access control.